skagitpublishing/docker-connextcms/README.md

 script required to merge your plugins and site files into [ConnextCMS Core](https://github.com/skagitpublishing/connextCMS) at load time.

+5. Build the ConnextCMS docker container.
+The `--no-cache` option should be used to prevent issues with symbolic links.
+`docker-compose build --no-cache`

-5. Bring ConnextCMS/KeystoneJS online by running the following command:
+6. Bring ConnextCMS/KeystoneJS online by running the following command:
 `docker-compose up -d`

-Docker will build the ConnextCMS Docker image and launch it.
+Docker will then launch the ConnextCMS Docker image.
 At the end, KeystoneJS will be running on port 3000, with ConnextCMS running with it.
 For additional information on how to setup a production server with this container, [see the three-part video series on ConnextCMS.com](http://connextcms.com/page/videos).

+You can also follow [these nginx instructions](nginx/README.md) to setup nginx in front of your Docker container in order to forward traffic from port 80 (the normal web browser port) to port 3000, and also how to install an SSL certificate from Let's Encrypt for implementing HTTPS.

 # License
 MIT License